 This means humans can not read it.
 It also means that if someone is intercepting your internet traffic the card number is scrambled.
 No one can read it except our credit card processing company.

 We use secure servers (SSL) and extra strong encryption.
-On our site when you see the URL change from “http://” to “https:// ” all data transmission is encrypted so that other people snooping around the net can not read the data.
+On our site, when you our website address begin with “https:// ” all data transmission is encrypted so that other people snooping around the net can not read the data.

-Thus using your credit card on our site is very safe.
-In fact it is more safe than using your credit card at a restaurant or store where someone can easily write down all the information from your card.
+Thus using your card on our site is more secure than using your card at a restaurant or store where someone can easily write down all the information from your card.

 As a final comfort, most credit card companies will drop a credit card charge if you tell them you never made the charge.
 They have to do this to stay in business.